 The Copán ruins are set in the hills in the west of Honduras, near the border with Guatemala and can be easily incorporated into a trip combining the two countries.

-The Cayo District incorporates the forests of western Belize, centred around the town of San Ignacio, near to the border with Guatemala.
+The Cayo District incorporates the forests of western Belize, centered around the town of San Ignacio, near to the border with Guatemala.
 Caracol is the largest Mayan archaeological site in Belize.

 Mystical, jungle-clad Palenque is the largest and most famous of the Mayan sites, which once commanded an area stretching across the coastal plain as far as the Gulf of Mexico.

-The ruins of Uxmal are situated to the South of Merida.
-Uxmal was an important city; probably build around 700 AD, although inhabitants are thought to have lived in the area as far back as 800 BC — nearly 1,000 years before the city was built.
+The ruins of Uxmal are situated to the south of Mérida.
+Uxmal was an important city; probably built around 700 AD, although inhabitants are thought to have lived in the area as far back as 800 BC — nearly 1,000 years before the city was built.

 The archaeological site of Tulum is spectacularly situated on a cliff top, majestically overlooking a palm-fringed beach and the turquoise Caribbean Sea.

 Yaxchilan really is a lost city, still surrounded by jungle and vines.
 Your visit will be accompanied by the guttural growls of local howler monkeys, and toucans will be observing you from a distance.

 The excavated part of the lost city of Bonampak is relatively small and the main attraction is without doubt 'The Temple of the Frescoes'.
 Located inside are three carefully-restored frescoes depicting Mayan lords performing various rituals.

 Mexico, Honduras and GuatemalaView this tour

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Central America